Bachcha Munsi: Freedom struggle and Tebhaga movement

 His real name was Majitullah.
 Born in a poor peasant family, he later became involved in many groundbreaking movements.
 In 1939, in resistance to high interest rates on farm laborers in Dinajpur, present-day Bangladesh, he jumped into the militant movement with sharecroppers against moneylenders.
 He broke the stockpiles of landlords Debnath Saha and Triloikya Saha and distributed food among the afflicted people during the famine of 1942.
 Abdullah Rasul named him Bachcha Munsi to avoid the surveillance of the British, this is the name by which he is best known.

 In 1946, against the tyranny and oppression of the landlords and the Britishers the historic resistance of Tebhaga took place at Nilphamari in Rangpur district under the leadership of Bachcha Munsi and Narayan Barman.
 His ally Narayan Barman was martyred by the bullet of the zamindars.
 And as there was a death warrant in his name in East Pakistan, he fled to Chopra's Daspara.
 The Communist Party's first public meeting in Islampur area was held on 19 November 1956 at Dhanirhat, Chopra, where the red flag was hoisted for the first time and one of the initiators was Bachha Munsi.
 Then he continued to be involved in the Food Movement of 1959 like other famous activities.

 Bachcha Munshi was twice elected to the Chopra Assembly in 1977 and 1982.
-He passed away on 10 October 1987.
+He died on 10 October 1987.